Our highly experienced lawyers can help

 To claim compensation, with the help of a lawyer, you need to prove:

-- this treatment caused an injury or some harm that would not have otherwise occurred.
+- the treatment caused an injury or some harm that would not have otherwise occurred.

 Medical negligence claims can involve: